 Today, there are a few cold sore and herpes treatment options that offer online doctor visits, diagnosis, prescription and fast delivery of FDA approved medicine.
 Roman, Hims, and Lemonaid each let patients visit with licensed doctors and can get low-cost, generic drugs to consumers quickly and discretely.

 It’s exciting that consumers now have affordable, legitimate options available online.
 But which do we recommend?
 The good news is that cold sore suffers, and folks with genital herpes, won’t go wrong with any of these providers.

 While Lemonaid is best for patients who may want a drug other than Generic Valtrex (Valacyclovir), Roman is the best overall value given the free doctor’s visit, free shipping and low priced generic Valacyclovir.
-Try Roman today!
+Click below to try Roman today!